btn0s/strella/docs/PLAN.md

   - Implement basic `useYjsReactFlowBridge` hook
   - Test bidirectional updates (Yjs → React Flow → Yjs)
   - Create sample custom node and edge types
-  - Implement a vertical slice with one node type (e.g., SetVarNode) working end-to-end
+  - **Implement a vertical slice with one node type (e.g., SetVarNode) working end-to-end** (highest priority)
-  - Develop simulation tools for testing collaboration scenarios
+  - Develop simple simulation tools for testing collaboration scenarios

-*Note: Development tooling (CRDT inspection, sync visualization, collaboration simulation) is critical for debugging and efficiently developing subsequent phases.
-These tasks should be prioritized as key enablers.*
+*Note: The vertical slice implementation in 1.3 is the highest priority deliverable of Phase 1, as it validates the entire architecture from CRDT storage through React Flow to execution and rendering.
+Development tooling should be minimal but sufficient for debugging core functionality.*

 ### Phase 2 – Interactive Primitives & Sync Foundation